Passive quantum interconnects: multiplexed remote entanglement generation with cavity-assisted photon scattering: Heralded remote entanglement generation

 In realistic scenarios, however, deviations from the ideal parameters lead to mixed output states, and the fidelity of the resulting entanglement must be evaluated accordingly.
-Consequently, the conditional fidelity and the total success probability of the type-II networking protocol are given by:
+Consequently, the conditional fidelity and the total success probability are given by: